os #

 fn file_ext(opath string) string

-file_ext will return the part after the last occurence of .
+file_ext will return the part after the last occurrence of .

 in path